 You can buy the Hornet 2P footprint or use a different brand.
 Some customers end up using their own tarp-like material under the tent with great success.
 If you’re camping on very soft terrain you could probably go without this added protection but it’s better to be safe than sorry.
 One puncture could greatly affect the waterproofness of this model after all.

-A disappointing aspect of the Hornet 2P is that it isn’t the 100% freestanding design Nemo claims it is.
+A disappointing aspect of the Nemo Hornet 2P tent is that it isn’t the 100% freestanding design Nemo claims it is.
 This design is more of a semi-freestanding tent because you still need to stake it out for maximum living space.
-The Hornet 2P comes with guylines and stakes to pull out the tent to access its maximum inside area.
+The Hornet 2P comes with guylines and stakes to pull out the tent to access its maximum inside the area.

 While you can set up the tent with only the poles, the inside space will be much smaller and the walls won’t be as taut.
-Normally having to use a couple stakes and guylines isn’t a big deal but it is a disadvantage since some customers buy this tent assuming it truly is freestanding.
+Normally having to use a couple of stakes and guylines isn’t a big deal but it is a disadvantage since some customers buy this tent assuming it truly is freestanding.

 Despite its two downsides, the Hornet 2P is an excellent example of a quality 2 person tent.
 Nemo tents are well-known for their intuitive design and overall longevity, and this model certainly lives up to the brand’s reputation.
 If you are a solo backpacker that needs a lightweight tent with room for gear storage, this one is perfect.
 Even if you sometimes camp with a close friend or family member, the Hornet 2P will still keep you comfortable.